NJ CHILD SUPPORT EMANCIPATION LAW

 If the parent paying child support owes the other parent back child support, those payments will still be due past the child reaching 19 years of age after the law goes into effect.

 The new NJ child support emancipation law will affect many parents the currently pay or receive child support.
-If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.